Kyriosity/read-write/README+/software/tests/asDrive/README.md

 # Software &mdash; Tests as/for Drive

-The idea to write tests not only _a posteriori_ to validate written code but prior - to guide their creation - can be rooted back to the 1950s.<sup>👴</sup>
+The idea to write tests not only _a posteriori_ to validate written code but also prior - to guide their creation - can be rooted back to the 1950s.<sup>👴</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>👴</sup> <sub>One of the best summaries is in [You won't believe how old TDD is](https://arialdomartini.wordpress.com/2012/07/20/you-wont-believe-how-old-tdd-is/)<sup>🔗</sup>.</sub>